Court order freezes steel trader Stemcor's Indian assets sale

 Stemcor, the world's largest independent steel trader, has come under pressure from lenders to sell some assets to raise cash, since it failed to refinance a $850 million syndicated loan that was due to mature in May.

-Steelmakers including Jindal Steel and Power (JNSP.NS) and JSW Steel (JSTL.NS) have expressed interest in buying the Indian assets.
+Steelmakers including Jindal Steel and Power and JSW Steel have expressed interest in buying the Indian assets.

-Stemcor, which trades between 15 million and 20 million tonnes a year of steel and steel raw materials, including coal and iron ore, posted a 5.1 billion poundsturnover last year.
+Stemcor, which trades between 15 million and 20 million tonnes a year of steel and steel raw materials, including coal and iron ore, posted a 5.1 billion pounds ($8.19 billion)turnover last year.